Six Sigma - Control Phase

 The response to a defect may be to prevent a discovered flaw from becoming a defect at all.
 In the best designed systems, defects can be reduced to near zero, so that we may actually believe that Six Sigma can be attained.

-The project team determines how to technically control the newly improved process and creates a response plan to ensure the new process maintains the improved sigma performance.
+The project team determines how to technically control the newly improved process and creates a response plan to ensure the new process, and also maintains the improved sigma performance.